greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 ```

-If this does not work you can also try:
+If this does not work, you can also try:

 ```
 # syslinux-install_update -i -m